-What is your definition of financial independence?
+What’s your definition of having greater financial independence?
 I believe we should retire the word retirement and use financial independence instead.
-When you hear retirement, do you think things like not working, receiving Social Security and the like?
+When you hear retirement, do you think things like not working, receiving Social Security, and the like?
 You aren’t alone.

 Some people believe financial independence means a money windfall, like winning the lottery.
-Other windfall “pay days” include getting an inheritances or signing a big sports contract.
-However, many windfall income recipients find themselves in bankruptcy court.
+Windfall paydays include getting an inheritance or signing a big sports contract.
+However, many windfall income recipients often find themselves in bankruptcy court.
 They discover the harsh reality that these forms of sudden windfalls have limits.
 Unfortunately, these often are one-time paydays and don’t replenish on an annual basis.

 If you had $50,000 guaranteed for the rest of your life would you feel financially independent?
 What if I sweeten the pot and added an annual cost-of-living adjustment?
 That doesn’t mean that you can live lavishly (unless you think $50,000 guaranteed is lavish).
 It just means that you don’t have to worry about where your income is coming from.

-We often hear about athletes getting million dollar signing bonuses.
+We often hear about athletes getting million-dollar signing bonuses.
 But do they really get $1 million?
-Do you think of your income in gross terms or in after-tax term?
-There million dollars has not been taxed.
-Federal, state and local taxes could easily cut that amount around a half.
-What if they get divorced or have child-support to pay on top of the taxes?
+Do you think of your income in gross terms or after-tax terms?
+The million dollars have not been taxed.
+Federal, state, and local taxes could easily cut that amount around a half.
+What if they get divorced or have child support to pay on top of the taxes?

 That’s a similar challenge to people who have million-dollar 401(k) balances.
-Depending upon the size the size of their withdrawals, they could be paying 39.6% marginal rate on their federal taxes.
+Depending upon the size of their withdrawals, they could be paying a 39.6% marginal rate on their federal taxes.
 If they live in California they may face a 13.3% marginal tax rate as well.

 Ready to find out where you stand along your journey to your financial independence day?
-If so, contact us to learn how we can help.
+Contact us today to learn more!